Are you experience highs and lows?

 Interpersonal Psychotherapy (IPT)

-Interpersonal psychotherapy focuses on the relationship between the therapist and the client as it serves as a model for relationships that the client has in their own life.
+Interpersonal psychotherapy, or IPT, focuses on the relationship between the therapist and the client as it serves as a model for relationships that the client has in their own life.
 Frequently, an individual will present to individual therapy with unfulfilling relationships (either with themselves or with another) or the tendency to isolate themselves.
 Though this may be due to numerous reasons, interpersonal psychotherapy focuses on maladaptive thoughts, such as ‘I’m not good enough,’ ‘I’m too ugly to go to the party,’ ‘I have nothing to say.’
 Or the inability to process emotions (i.e., the person shuts down, angers easily, or uses substances to cope).
-Through positive regard, vulnerability, and honesty, IPT can help you build relationship skills (e.g., direct communication, the power of ‘no,’ empathy, and vulnerability) to obtain and keep healthy, long-standing relationships with others.
+Through positive regard, vulnerability, and honesty, interpersonal therapy can help you build relationship skills (e.g., direct communication, the power of ‘no,’ empathy, and vulnerability) to obtain and keep healthy, long-standing relationships with others.

 Acceptance and Commitment Therapy (ACT)